sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 ## Evaluating our contribution

 To convince ourselves that we'd actually made a useful contribution to Bril, we wanted to rigorously test our changes.
 Our evaluation was two-fold: (1) manual testing at multiple abstraction levels (JSON, text-based Bril, and TypeScript), and (2) automated property-based testing to try and cover classes of errors we may not have anticipated.
-In order to support these lofting testings goals, we also have to make several tooling changes.
+In order to support these lofting testings goals, we also had to make several tooling changes.

 ### Tooling changes for testing